intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Overview.md

 - `store.in` and `store.out` indicate *charge* and *discharge* flows for batteries.

-- `grid.in` and `grid.out` indicate mains use, and feed-in flows into the public grid.
+- `grid.in` and `grid.out` indicate mains use, and feed-in/out flows from the public grid.

 - `harvest` refers to renewable energy generation.